SpinningWing Logo

 Helicopter Forward Flight

-In this article we examine how the state of a helicopter changes with speed in forward flight.
-We’ll look at the control positions, forces/moments on various components, and some other quantities.
+This article examines helicopter behavior in forward flight.
+We’ll look at the control positions, attitudes, and forces/moments on various components.
 We consider trimmed, level flight—the helicopter is not accelerating or climbing/descending.

 Torque, Thrust and Induced Velocity

-Eventually torque increases with airspeed as the rotor must work to overcome increasing drag on the aircraft.
+At higher speeds, above about 60 kt, torque eventually increases with airspeed.
+This is because the main rotor must work to overcome the increasing drag on the helicopter.
 The main rotor tilts forward to counter aircraft drag, in addition to supporting the weight of the helicopter.
 Hence, there’s a sharp increase in rotor thrust at higher speeds as shown in the third plot below.

 Finally, the last plot shows tail rotor thrust.
 Tail rotor thrust is used to counter the “reaction torque” associated with powering the main rotor—without it, the helicopter would spin in the opposite direction as the main rotor.
 Hence, tail rotor thrust roughly follows the trends in torque.
-This can be less true at high speeds where the vertical tail can produce a lateral force, lessening the need for tail rotor thrust.
+This is less true at high speeds, where the vertical tail produces significant lateral force, lessening the need for tail rotor thrust.

 Plot of helicopter torque vs. airspeed